What to Visit in Sri Lanka: 8 UNESCO World Heritage Sites

 Sri Lanka, known as "the teardrop of India", is a small but amazing island with ancient history and rich culture.
 There are eight remarkable world heritages designated by UNESCO in Sri Lanka-Sinharaja Forest Reserve, and The Central Highlands are two natural landmarks, and others are cultural ones.

 The palace on the flat top of this rock is decorated with colorful frescoes, which are probably Sigiriya's most popular attraction.
 Sigiriya is famed for owning some of the oldest landscaped gardens in the world and the mirror wall that has verses dating from as early as the 8th century as well.

 Top Tip: Climbing the Sigiriya Rock is not an easy task, and you will pass through some large rock structures.

-It also contains the holy 2,000-year-old Bo Tree, grown from a sapling of the Bhodi tree under which the lord Buddha attained enlightenment.
-This ancient city is renowned as one of the world's major archaeological sites and boasts the most unearthed Buddha relics according to historical records.
+It also contains the holy 2,000-year-old Bo Tree, grown from a sapling of the Bodhi tree, under which the lord Buddha attained enlightenment.
+This ancient city is renowned as one of the world's major archaeological sites and boasts the most unearthed Buddha relics, according to historical records.

 Top Tip: The ruins of Anuradhapura are more scattered, and you should select some to visit.